zackees/python-docker-app/README.md

-# template-python-cmd
+# python-docker-app

-A template for quickly making a python lib that has a command line program attached
+Tuned solution for running applications where the payload is a Docker image.

 [![Linting](../../actions/workflows/lint.yml/badge.svg)](../../actions/workflows/lint.yml)